 Any development affecting the historic environment normally requires specialist advice> Whilst it is sometimes possible for people to attempt this themselves, we find that in many cases they have been unsuccessful.
-Employing Nicholson Price Associates to help you with listed building consent applications, planning applications and appeals, enforcement notices, works in conservation areas or national parks will give you the best possible chance of a positive outcome.
+Employing Nicholson Price Associates to help you with building consent applications, planning applications and appeals, enforcement notices, works in conservation areas or national parks will give you the best possible chance of a positive outcome.

-Listed Building Consent Applications
+Building Consent Applications

 Planning permission is often required to accompany an LBC application, or under certain circumstances, it can be applied for independently.
 We advise on when planning permission is required and prepare all of the necessary forms and accompanying documentation.

-The level of supporting documentation required to make a planning application or application for listed building consent can be substantial and beyond the ability of many people.
+The level of supporting documentation required to make a planning application or application for building consent can be substantial and beyond the ability of many people.
 In addition to the drawings, plans, heritage statements and planning supporting statements there is often a requirement for a number of reports.
-These may include an ecology report, environmental assessment report, flood reports, condition reports and archaeology reports.
+These may include an ecology report, environmental assessment report, flood reports, condition surveys and archaeology reports.
 Much of this information is produced in-house but some of it will come from other specialists.
 We collate all the information and submit this to the planning authority on your behalf.